galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 # Upload Data in MetaShRIMPS

-When oppening MetaShRIMPS, you will have an interface looking like this :
+When opening [MetaShRIMPS](https://ecology.usegalaxy.eu/root?tool_id=interactive_tool_metashrimps), you will have an interface looking like this :

 ![Interface of MetaShRIMPS](./Images/upload_1.png){:width="500"}